TOWN of WELD

-4. Mineral exploration and extraction shall conform with the Erosion and Sedimentation Control and Storm Water Runoff standards contained within this Ordinance.
+4. Mineral exploration and extraction shall conform to the Erosion and Sedimentation Control and Storm Water Runoff standards contained within this Ordinance.

-5. No part of any extraction operation including drainage and runoff control features shall be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond, seventy-five (75) feet, horizontal distance, of the normal high-water line of any other water bodies, tributary streams, or the upland edge of a wetland. or within one hundred (100) feet of any property line, unless such property line borders an existing gravel pit.
+5. No part of any extraction operation including drainage and runoff control features shall be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond, water bodies, tributary streams, or the upland edge of a wetland or within one hundred (100) feet of any property line, unless such property line borders an existing gravel pit.
 The property line setback may be reduced with written permission of the owner of such adjacent property.
 However, in no case shall extraction operations including final grading and reclamation extend to within ten (10) feet of a property line.
-[Revised 07.09.10]

 6. Mineral extraction shall be prohibited within two hundred and fifty (250), feet, horizontal distance, of "moderate" or "high" value water fowl and wading bird habitat as rated by the Maine Department of Inland Fisheries and Wildlife, or any other habitat areas designated by the municipality.
 [Revised 07.09.10]